WoodScene/WoodScene.github.io/_pages/about.md

 <!--😊 *I am open to collaborations and discussions.
 Please feel free to reach out to me if you are interested in my research or any relevant topics.*-->

 # 🔥 News
+- *2025.08*: 🎉 Two first-author papers have been accepted to EMNLP 2025!
 - *2025.07*: 🎉 One co-author paper has been accepted to COLM 2025!
 - *2025.05*: 🎉 One first-author paper and one co-author paper have been accepted to ACL 2025!
 - *2024.12*: 🎉 One co-author paper has been accepted to AAAI 2025!